 Their speaker units also offer an outstanding mid-range quality without being too aggressive on the treble.
 All in all, the Eris 5 from Presonus provides its user with impressive sound quality at a rather affordable price.
 Furthermore, it can also fit comfortably in almost any size workstation.
 What we’re saying here is that they’re not too bulky and big so there is often a lot of room for both you and the speaker unit to comfortably co-exist.

 - A well-manufactured nearfield studio monitor that provides an impressive bass sound

 - Produces a sound quality that can be compared to the higher-end studio monitors

 - Saves a lot of space in almost any size workstation

 - It’s not very durable.
 Doesn’t have a long lifespan

-Conclusion – Which is the Best Studio Monitor under 300 Bucks?
+Conclusion – Which is the Best Studio Monitor under 300 Dollars?

 Our winner is, hands down, the Professional 308P by JBL.
-It’s without a doubt the best home studio monitor for three-hundred dollars and less.
+It’s without a doubt the best studio monitor under $300.
 Not only is it manufactured and designed by a worldwide brand, however, it also has quite an outstanding list of features.
 It’s very easy to both use and understand.
 Furthermore, it also contains all the features that’ll help ensure accuracy as well as clear and crisp sound quality.
 It’s an ideal fit for the regular audiophile or for those that work in multimedia production.